Ergonomics: Physical ergonomics

-Innovative workstations that are being tested include sit-stand desks, height adjustable desk, treadmill desks, pedal devices and cycle ergometers.
+Innovative workstations that are being tested include sit-stand desks, height adjustable desks, treadmill desks, pedal devices and cycle ergometers.
 In multiple studies these new workstations resulted in decreased waist circumference and improved psychological well-being.
 However a significant number of additional studies have seen no marked improvement in health outcomes.

 With the emergence of collaborative robots and smart systems in manufacturing environments, the artificial agents can be used to improve physical ergonomics of human co-workers.
 For example, during human–robot collaboration the robot can use biomechanical models of the human co-worker in order to adjust the working configuration and account for various ergonomic metrics, such as human posture, joint torques, arm manipulability and muscle fatigue.
 The ergonomic suitability of the shared workspace with respect to these metrics can also be displayed to the human with workspace maps through visual interfaces.

 Cognitive ergonomics

 Cognitive ergonomics is concerned with mental processes, such as perception, emotion, memory, reasoning, and motor response, as they affect interactions among humans and other elements of a system.
 Relevant topics include mental workload, decision-making, skilled performance, human reliability, work stress and training as these may relate to human–system and human–computer interaction design.